zlargon/blog/source/_posts/toefl-listening-plus-questions.md

 4. __What is the professor's opinion of Wordsworth's poetry?__

-    * He thinks Wordsworth's work fell off over time.
+    * He agrees with the view of nature it presents.

 5. __Why does the professor say this?__